 Martial methods, weapons, and treasures are the bones of a wuxia novel and critical for the story’s structure.
 I found the translations in ‘A Hero Born’ to be very literal.
 ‘Bare Hand Seizes Blade’ or ‘Open the Window and Push Back the Moon’.

-While those can barely work, something like ‘Twice Foul Dark Wind’ is off the mark.
-It’s a reference to a couple who practices the famed move Nine Yin Skeleton Claw.
-And the translation places the focus on the entirely wrong subject.
+While those can work, something like ‘Twice Foul Dark Wind’ is off the mark.
+It’s a reference to a couple who practices the famed move Nine Yin Skeleton Claw, and the translation places the focus on the entirely wrong subject.

 I’m really, really sorry, but a dark wind that’s twice foul… makes me think someone is letting loose with one helluva fart due to the ‘breaking wind’ idiom.
 More accurately, the translation should’ve been something like ‘Twin Devils of the Dark Wind’ or something like that.
 Tweak as one will for style and preference.